devsinsight/axa-company/README.md

     You can use the client credentials above to access to the api docs (swagger-docs), notice that there are one admin and one client.
 If not, you will receive an Authorization error (401 - No Authorized).
 Also, take into account the role.

+    Then, type the password: Pass@w0rd1

+    Finally, you need to enter the client_id and secret:
+    client_id: axaClient
+    secret: secret

+# Libraries used in this example:

 - [Restify API Guide][rst1]
 - [Inversify Restify Utils][rst2]
 - [Pino Pretty][rst3]